YottaDB/YDBDoc/MessageRecovery/errors.rst

 Action: Recreate the instance file using the mupip replic -instance_create command with the current version of YottaDB.

-Action: If the error is issued by YottaDB review the accompanying message(s) in the operator log.
+Action: If the error is issued by YottaDB, review the accompanying message(s) in the operator log.

 If a MUPIP SET -JOURNAL=ON command produces this message for the region in the operator log, it may indicate that one or more of the current generation journal files are damaged/missing and new journal files were created with no back pointers to the previous journal files.
 YottaDB recommends taking a database backup at the earliest convenience because a MUPIP RECOVER/ROLLBACK will not be able to go back past xxxx.
 If this message is for a specified region(s), consider switching the journal files for all regions (with REGION "*") that the process has opened (all journaled/replicated regions in the instance if replication is in use) to ensure that the RECOVER/ROLLBACK for other regions remains unaffected.